 Handlebar bag rack and decaleur for another builder's fork

-This was made for a custom frame that was made by a builder that doesn't do racks.
+We made this for a custom frame that was made by a builder that doesn't do racks.
 This is pretty common as racks are hard to make and time consuming.
 A fast builder can build a whole bike in the same time it takes them to make a rack or two.
 People usually won't pay for the time it takes to make racks.
 I still like making them, so custom racks are still a thing.
-I can see how someday they might not be a thing as Nitto is making more and more acceptable racks such as the ones Compass have them make.
+I can see how someday they might not be a thing as Nitto is making more and more acceptable racks such as the ones Compass has them make.

 Porteur Rack With Wood Inlays.